 - 1. Cover sheet (1 page) - a) Title and MyNCI project reference from the successful EOI - b) Name and contact information for the Lead Chief Investigator - 2.
-Technical Plan (2 pages) - a) Evidence of capability and readiness to use extreme scale computational resources - i. including details of the code to be used - b) Detailed workflow and execution plans - i. including evidence of readiness to commence use of resources at scale, - c) Evidence of rigorous application performance benchmarking. - 3.
-Project Description (3-4 pages) - a) An executive summary of the project - b) Justification of the significance, originality and innovative nature of the project - c) Demonstrable contributions to economy, society, environment and culture beyond the contribution to academic research - 4.
+Technical Plan (2 pages) - a) Evidence of capability and readiness to use extreme scale computational resources, and justification for the size of the request being made - i. including details of the code to be used - b) Detailed workflow and execution plans - i. including evidence of readiness to commence use of resources at scale, - c) Evidence of rigorous application performance benchmarking - 3.
+Project Description (3-4 pages) - a) An executive summary of the project - b) Justification of the significance, originality and ambitious nature of the project - c) Demonstrable contributions to economy, society, environment and culture beyond the contribution to academic research - 4.
 Visualisation/Dissemination Plan (1 page) - a) A plan to communicate the impact and outcomes of the research, including how data visualisation may be incorporated, to demonstrate the importance of HPC to Australian research. - 5.
 Data Management Plan (1 page) - a) Outline what short term project data storage is required and how datasets generated by the project will be managed.

 Application documents should be submitted by email (attachment) to help@nci.org.au.
-Include the text "ALCG2021" and the surname of the Lead CI in the subject line of the email.
+Include the text "ALCG2022" and the surname of the Lead CI in the subject line of the email.